 Music: Students are encouraged to further develop their musical skills by joining one of our musical groups, including choirs; orchestra; string, wind, brass and flute ensembles; string quartet; concert band and rock band.
 Extra-curricular private Music tuition is available in piano, strings, woodwind, brass, drums and percussion, voice, musicianship and theory, and students have the opportunity to sit the Australian Music Examination Board (AMEB) exams.

-Visual Arts: Students from Years 4 to 11 are encouraged to further develop their artistic skills, experiment with materials and express ideas through a range of artmaking practices.
+Visual Arts: Students from Years 4 to 8 are encouraged to further develop their artistic skills, experiment with materials and express ideas through a range of artmaking practices.
 Programs are offered each term to develop specific techniques and skills.
-These offerings broaden from foundational creative arts in Junior School to visual arts, textiles and more independent artmaking practices in the Senior School.
+These offerings broaden from foundational creative arts in Junior School to visual arts, and more independent artmaking practices in the Senior School.

 The ability to construct a clear argument, listen critically and speak with confidence in front of an audience serves students well beyond school.
 Wenona’s Debating and Public Speaking program develops these capabilities from Year 5, building skills that transfer directly into academic work, leadership and the professional world.

 Students can participate in a wide offering of student-led clubs that nurture creativity, curiosity and community connection.
 These initiatives encourage students to lead, collaborate, share ideas and explore their interests in ways that enrich both themselves and the broader School community.
-Current offerings range from the Global Diversity Club, Creative Arts and Craft Club, Amnesty and Model Nations clubs, to the Music Therapy Club and the school magazine team.
+Current offerings range from the Global Diversity Club, Creative Arts and Community Craft Club, Amnesty International, Model UN and The W (school magazine).Â